 Westerkerk one of Top 5 Amsterdam Sights

-The church in Amsterdam was built in 1631 and has an iconic 85 metre tall spire.
+The church in Amsterdam was consecrated in 1631 and has an iconic 85 metre tall spire.
 It is possible to climb up the church tower.
 Westerkerk has been built in Dutch Renaissance style.
 It is near Amsterdam’s Jordaan district.
+The Dutch love towers.
+The much admired Westerkerk Tower dominates the old city centre.
+During the tourist season, you may also climb the tower and enjoy an exclusive view of Amsterdam from its balcony.

 Amsterdam Cruise Port

 Amsterdam Cruise Port is in the heart of the city.
 There is a tram stop outside where you can take tram 26 to Centraal Station or you can walk to the station in 15 minutes.
 The historical city centre of Amsterdam is a world heritage site and everything is within easy walking distance.
+Travel destinations include Mediterranean, Northern Europe, Carribean, Alaska and Iceland.
 Schiphol airport is 15 minutes by train.
+It is the third-busiest airport in Europe in terms of passenger volume.

 Blauwbrug (Blue Bridge)